interlegis/alpine-nginx/README.md

 alpine-nginx
 =============

-This image is the nginx base.
+This image is based on rawmind/alpine-nginx.
 It comes from [alpine-monit][alpine-monit].

 ## Build